-Ministry of Tourism will carry out market research on an ongoing basis to guide tourism development in the country.
-It will identify markets that will continue to deliver business in long term, needs of potential consumers, develop ability to adapt to trends and changes in source market conditions, travel patterns and tastes.
+The Ministry of Tourism will carry out market research on an ongoing basis to guide tourism development in the country.
+It will identify markets that will continue to deliver business in the long term, the needs of potential consumers, and develop the ability to adapt to trends and changes in source market conditions, travel patterns and tastes.